-The term renal failure denotes inability of the kidneys to perform excretory function leading to retention of nitrogenous waste products from the blood.
+The term renal failure denotes the inability of the kidneys to perform excretory function leading to retention of nitrogenous waste products from the blood.
 Functions of the kidney are as follows:

 Acute and chronic renal failure are the two kinds of kidney failure.

 ARF is the syndrome in which glomerular filtration declines abruptly (hours to days) and is usually reversible.
 According to the KDIGO criteria in 2012, AKI can be diagnosed with any one of the following: (1) creatinine increase of 0.3 mg/dL in 48 hours, (2) creatinine increase to 1.5 times baseline within last 7 days, or (3) urine volume less than 0.5 mL/kg per hour for 6 hours.
 Recently the term acute kidney injury (AKI) has replaced ARF because AKI denotes the entire clinical spectrum from a mild increase in serum creatinine to overt renal failure.